L5Modular/L5Modular/README.md

 <a name="getting-started"></a>
 ## Getting started

 The built in Artisan command `php artisan make:module foo-bar` generates a ready to use module in the `app/Modules` folder.
-This is how the generated module would look like if not otherwise configured:
+This is how the generated module would look like, unless otherwise configured:
 ```
 laravel-project/
     app/